Crow’s Nest Preserve

 Wildlife abounds at Crow’s Nest!
 You may spot Wood Ducks or see signs of beaver construction along French Creek; hear the songs of Wood Thrushes, Vireos, and warblers in the dense forests; or track the footprints of fox, raccoon, and deer.
 The preserve is part of the Hay Creek/French Creek Forest Block “Important Bird Area” (a National Audubon Society designation).

 Crow’s Nest is a haven for other wild creatures: children!
 For decades, the preserve has hosted both after-school programs and a summer day camp to help combat the nature disconnect today’s kids face.
-The preserve includes a NaturePlayGround to encourage creative, unstructured play.
+The preserve includes a NaturePlayGround to encourage creative, unstructured play, and hosts a variety of outdoor education programs for all ages.

 Crow’s Nest is composed of several 19th-century farms and the forests that have grown up around them.
 Most of the forests in this area were cut repeatedly in the 1800s to make charcoal to fuel iron-making furnaces and in the early 1900s for timber.